 This is a novel of darkness and hope, full of insight, and written beautifully, with intelligence and sensitivity.
 A wonderful debut … Full review.

 No Small Shame is a beautiful and inspiring story about female power.
-Despite ongoing hardship, Mary continued to forge her path for the life she wants.
 Christine Bell gives us a brilliant story of female heroism and shows us that women are capable of much more than we could ever really know.
-Full Review.
+Full review.

 What distinguishes the novel is its rich characterization.
 Each character in this carefully drawn work lifts off the page, evoking our enduring interest and empathy.

 An epic tale of a woman who finds her voice and ultimately, her agency.
 Meticulously researched, ambitious in scope and compelling in realisation.

 My heart hurt, my heart soared, and I was left thinking about the amazing women who paved the way for women today.
 Full review.